qdLMF/LIO-SAM-GPU-ScanToMapOpt/README.md

 ## Dependencies
-The essential dependencies are as same as [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM).
+The essential dependencies are as same as [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM), tested on Ubuntu 18.04 & Ros Melodic.

 In addition, the CUDA reimplementation of the line/plane odometry requires :
 - C++14
 - [CUDA](https://developer.nvidia.com/cuda-downloads) (>= 11.0)
 - CUBLAS